Oak Springs Elementary School

 Austin, TX 78702

-Raul Alvarez was hired to serve as CAN’s Executive Director in October 2015 and brings a diverse set of skills and experience to the organization.
-Alvarez served as an Austin City Council member from 2000 to 2006 and as a representative of the City Council on CAN’s governing board during that time.
-In 2004, he served as the Chair of the CAN governing board.
-After serving on the Austin City Council, Alvarez was elected to serve on the Austin Community College Board of Trustees from 2008 – 2010.
-He also served on the Board of Capital Metro, the Electric Utility Commission, and the Govalle/Johnston Neighborhood Planning Team.
-Alvarez is the board president of the East Austin Conservancy and a founding member of Futuro Fund Austin.
-Prior to serving as Executive Director for CAN, Alvarez worked for the Austin Independent School District, working as the Grassroots Community Coordinator for the Office of Redesign (2007 to 2010) and as Administrative Supervisor for the Office of Teaching and Learning (2010 to 2015).
-Alvarez holds a Bachelor of Science in Industrial Engineering from Stanford University and a Master of Science in Community and Regional Planning from the University of Texas at Austin.
+Raul has been CAN’s Executive Director since 2015.
+He was an Austin City Council member from 2000-2006.
+He was the City Council representative on CAN’s board during that time, becoming chair in 2004.
+After serving on the City Council, Raul was elected to serve on the ACC Board of Trustees.
+He also has served: on the Capital Metro Board; on the Electric Utility Commission; as Chair of the Early Childhood Council; and as Co-chair of the Anti-Displacement Task Force.
+He is the board president of the East Austin Conservancy and a founding member of Futuro Fund Austin.
+Prior to CAN, Raul worked for AISD as Administrative Supervisor for the Office of Teaching and Learning.
+Raul holds a Bachelor of Science in Industrial Engineering from Stanford University and a Master of Science in Community/Regional Planning from the University of Texas.

 Jelina Tunstill began working for Community Advancement Network as Program Coordinator in November 2017.
-She earned her Bachelor of Arts in Psychology from Baylor University in 2013, taught kindergarten for three years in Killeen, Tx, and is currently continuing her education pursuing a Master’s Degree in Counseling from St. Edward’s University.
+She earned her Bachelor of Arts in Psychology from Baylor University in 2013, taught kindergarten for three years in Killeen, Tx, and earned a Master’s Degree in Counseling from St. Edward’s University in August 2019.
 Jelina is excited to advance community well being through her work with CAN, especially in the arena of mental health, race equity, youth and education.